nodejs/mentorship/README.md

 ## 🚀 Get Involved

+### Mentees

 To get involved sign up for the [OpenJS Foundation Slack](https://slack-invite.openjsf.org/) workspace and join the #nodejs-mentorship channel.
 All announcements and opportunities will be posted there first.

+### Mentors

+If you're interested in mentoring someone for your working group or initiative, please fill out [this short form](https://nodejs.aidaform.com/node-js-initiative-group-application-mentor) and open an issue on this repo letting us know you've completed the form.
+We will get back to you about your application within 2 weeks.

 ## General Mentorship Details